wso2-attic/module-kafka/README.md

 ## Ballerina as a Kafka Consumer

-Here service 'kafkaService' is subscribed to topic 'test-topic' on remote Kafka broker cluster.
-In this example, offsets are manually committed inside the resource by setting property autoCommit = false at service level annotation.
+Following is a simple service (kafkaService) which is subscribed to topic 'test-topic' on remote Kafka broker cluster.
+In this example, offsets are manually committed inside the resource by setting property `autoCommit = false` at service level annotation.

 ```ballerina
 import wso2/kafka;